lifebit-ai/cloudos-cli/README.md

                               final job status.
   --wait-time INTEGER         Max time to wait (in seconds) to job completion.
                               Default=3600.
+  --request-interval INTEGER  Time interval to request (in seconds) the job status.
+                              For large jobs is important to use a high number to make fewer requests so that is not considered spamming by the API.
+                              Default=30.
   --wdl-mainfile TEXT         For WDL workflows, which mainFile (.wdl) is
                               configured to use.
   --wdl-importsfile TEXT      For WDL workflows, which importsFile (.zip) is